Accurately analyze the oxygen transmission rate (OTR) of your packaging

 OTR analysis is characterized by several essential technical parameters:

-- Measuring range : From 0.01 to several hundred cm³/m²/24h depending on the permeability of the material.
+- Measurement range : From 0.01 to several hundred cm³/m²/24h depending on the permeability of the material.

-- Test temperature : From -20°C to +60°C to simulate real storage and use conditions.
+- Test temperature : From -20 °C to +60 °C to simulate real storage and usage conditions.

-- Relative humidity : Adjustable between 0% and 90% RH to replicate ambient conditions and assess the impact of humidity on permeability.
+- Relative humidity : Adjustable between 0% and 90% RH to reproduce ambient conditions and assess the impact of humidity on permeability.

-These parameters make it possible to obtain precise measurements adapted to the specific needs of manufacturers.
+These parameters allow for precise measurements tailored to the specific needs of manufacturers.

 For which matrices?

-OTR on a wide range of packaging materials, including:
+OTR analyzed on a wide range of packaging materials, including:

 Léa Géréec